Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - `Latitudinal` uses `x = longitude`, `y = latitude`.
   - the GLSL latitudinal shader uses explicit latitude internally as well, with `0` at the equator and positive northward
-  - `CRLN-CAR / CRLT-CAR` surface maps are handled here as direct solar longitude/latitude maps, not as observer-image reprojections
+  - `CRLN-CAR / CRLT-CAR` and `CRLN-CEA / CRLT-CEA` surface maps are handled here as direct solar longitude/latitude maps, not as observer-image reprojections
 - `Polar` and `LogPolar` use polar angle with `0°` at north and increasing anti-clockwise.
   - the Java polar projection expresses that convention directly